uhasker/getting-things-done-in-next-js/src/chapter1/12-packages.md

 This defines that any version of a package (or library) should have the format `MAJOR.MINOR.PATCH` where `MAJOR`, `MINOR` and `PATCH` are non-negative integers.
 Whenever you update a package, you should make a change to the package version.

+This might be a change to either `MAJOR`, `MINOR` and/or `PATCH`, depending on the kind of change you make.
+Most importantly, you should ask yourself if the change is _backwards compatible_ with the old version of the package.

+A change is backwards compatible if a user of the old package can switch to your new package without any issues.
+For example, if you simply add a new function to your package, then that change is backwards compatible.
+This is also true if you change some code in a function without changing the _functionality_ of the function.

+However, if you change the way an existing package function works, the change is no longer backwards compatible.
+If a user of your package now tries to switch from the old version to the new version all the calls of that function will no longer work.
+Programmers call this "breaking the package".

-If you make backward incompatible API changes, you should increment the `MAJOR` number and reset the other numbers.
+If you make such a backwards incompatible change, you should increment the `MAJOR` number and reset the other numbers.
 For example if you release a big update of a package with the version `1.32.2` where you change a lot of function signatures you should update the version to `2.0.0`.

 If you add functionality in a backward compatible manner, you should increment the `MINOR` number and reset the `PATCH` number.